brewski82/pghops/README.md

 ### When working on a unit test, I don't want to re-run the entire migration when checking my changes.

-Set skip_docker_shutdown to True and supply a test name in your command.
+Set skip_container_shutdown to True and supply a test name in your command.
 Example:

-`pghops_test --skip-docker-shutdown t generate 01_base_test.sql`
+`pghops_test --skip-container-shutdown t generate 01_base_test.sql`

-Then next time you re-run the above command it will immediately execute 01_base_test.sql against the docker container without having to re-launch.
+Then next time you re-run the above command it will immediately execute 01_base_test.sql against the container without having to re-launch.

 ## Miscellaneous